 The Jags are still projected to finish near the bottom of the barrel in not just the division, but the league overall.
 Jacksonville rid itself of some higher-priced veterans (A.J.
-Bouye, Calais Campbell, Nick Foles) via trade and may have also jettisoned the franchise-tagged Yannick Ngaokoue by the time this game kicks off.
+Bouye, Calais Campbell, Nick Foles) via trade.
 Last season, the Colts handled the Jags by a 33-13 score in a mid-November meeting in Indy.
 In turn, Jacksonville’s 38-20 win over Indianapolis at home in Week 17 carries an asterisk to some degree, given both squads were eliminated from playoff contention.

-It remains to be seen whether it will be Mitchell Trubisky – whose fifth-year option the Bears recently declined to pick up – or Nick Foles under center in this season-opening contest for Chicago.
+Mitchell Trubisky will get the nod under center for the Bears in Week 1 at least.
 They’ll square up against a Lions squad that should have a healthy Matthew Stafford back at the helm and a key new addition in the form of running back D’Andre Swift.
-Detroit also devoted plenty of resources in free agency, trades and the draft to defense by nabbing the likes of Jamie Collins, Desmond Trufant and Jeff Okudah.
+Detroit also devoted plenty of resources in free agency, trades and the draft to the defense by nabbing the likes of Jamie Collins, Desmond Trufant and Jeff Okudah.
 Therefore, this could be one of the league’s more improved units.

 Jon Gruden’s crew struck out on getting Tom Brady on board this offseason so they’ll head into 2020 hoping to see Derek Carr take a sizable step forward in what could be his make-it-or-break-it year.
-He’ll have a one-time first-round pick, Marcus Mariota, behind him on the depth chart, but Mariota is now out for at least the first several weeks of the season with a bit of extra pressure on his shoulders.
-The good news for the veteran quarterback is he’ll have a dynamic new weapon in first-round pick Henry Ruggs III to add to a cadre of pass-catchers that already includes Tyrell Williams, Hunter Renfrow and Darren Waller.
+He was set to have a one-time first-round pick, Marcus Mariota, behind him on the depth chart, but Mariota is now out for at least the first several weeks of the season with a pectoral strain.
+The good news for the veteran quarterback is he’ll have a dynamic new weapon in first round pick Henry Ruggs III.
+He joins a cadre of pass-catchers that already includes Hunter Renfrow and Darren Waller.
 However, it’s one that won’t have Tyrell Williams (shoulder) for the coming season.

 The Eagles open with a rematch of the 2019 season opener that saw them notch a come-from-behind 32-27 win.
 Carson Wentz should be at full health and will be backed up by surprise second-round pick Jalen Hurts.
-Jalen Reagor and Marquise Goodwin, added through the draft and trade, respectively, bring speed to a receiving corps headed up by the injury-prone and aging duo of Alshon Jeffery and DeSean Jackson.
+Jalen Reagor and Marquise Goodwin, added through the draft and trade – respectively – were set to infuse speed to a receiving corps headed up by the injury-prone and aging duo of Alshon Jeffery and DeSean Jackson.

-Dwayne Haskins might be the presumptive favorite to line up under center for Washington in this game ahead of training camp and preseason.
+Dwayne Haskins will be the starter for Washington heading into the season.
 The rookie seemed to be improving by the end of the season, but Kyle Allen is a player new head coach Ron Rivera knows well from their days in Carolina.
 Last year’s rookie standout receiver Terry McLaurin will look to take another step forward.
 The defense, fortified by No. 2 overall pick Chase Young and several pieces in free agency, will look to contain a Philly team that rang up a combined 69 points against them in two 2019 meetings.

-The Redskins checked in at just 1-5 (16.7 percent) against the number in NFC East matchups last season and 2-6 (25.0) percent versus the spread as a home team.
+Washington checked in at just 1-5 (16.7%) against the number in NFC East matchups last season and 2-6 (25.0%) versus the spread as a home team.

 Baltimore already sported the top rushing offense in the NFL last season thanks in large part to Lamar Jackson’s elite skills.
 They proceeded to add Ohio State standout J.K.
 Dobbins in the second round of the draft.
 The rest of the components that made the Ravens so explosive – Mark Ingram, Marquise Brown and Mark Andrews among them – are also back, while an already stout defense improved with the additions of Derek Wolfe, Calais Campbell and Patrick Queen this offseason.
 Cleveland did hand the Ravens a surprising 40-25 Week 4 loss last year, but there was no questioning which team was superior by season’s end.